arcbtc/lnurlpos-m5stack/README.md

 > _Note: If using MacOS, you will need the CP210x USB to UART Bridge VCP Drivers available here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers_

-> _Note: You may need to roll your ESP32 boards back to an earlier version in the Arduino IDE, by using tools>boards>boards manager, searching for esp.
-I use v1.0.5(rc6), and have also used v1.0.4 which worked._

 ### LNbits extension

 To make things easy (usually a few clicks on things like Raspiblitz), there is an <a href="https://github.com/lnbits/lnbits/tree/master/lnbits/extensions/lnurlpos">LNbits extension</a>.